Platelets are tiny fragments of cells that can be found throughout every person’s bloodstream.

 What are Platelets?

-Just like other blood cells, platelets are produced inside our bones in our bone marrow.
+Platelets also are known as Thrombocytes is just like other blood cells, & they are produced inside our bones in our bone marrow.
 Blood cells are the product of larger cells known as megakaryocytes.

 These larger cells are controlled by a hormone the liver produced called TPO, or thrombopoietin.
 In response to the presence of TPO within our blood, megakaryocytes break down into smaller fragments and release thousands of tiny platelets into the bloodstream.